 4. Diets set you up for failure.

-Why are you so tempted to restart a diet in the new year?
+Why are you so tempted to restart a diet in 2021?
 Why do you think you keep cycling between on-plan and off-plan?
 It’s certainly NOT YOUR FAULT.
-The messaging is so loud and so tempting.
-But it’s just a bunch of lies strung together to make you feel like a failure so that you see their program as the only solution.
-These diet/lifestyles prey on your insecurities & set you up to fail to keep the $72B+ industry profitable (projected to hit above $75B in 2021.)
+Diet culture messaging is so loud and so tempting.
+But it’s just a bunch of lies strung together to make you feel like a failure.
+So that you see their program as the only solution.
+These diet/lifestyles prey on your insecurities and set you up to fail to keep the $72B+ industry profitable (projected to hit above $75B in 2021.)

-Put This Into Practice: Purchase a digital copy of the Gain Wellness 35-Day Self-Guided Workbook to ditch diet culture, (re)define what good health means to you and prepare for intuitive eating
+Put This Into Practice in 2021: Purchase a digital copy of the Gain Wellness 35-Day Self-Guided Workbook to ditch diet culture, (re)define what good health means to you and prepare for intuitive eating

 5. Movement is fun.
 Not punishment.

-Diet culture invented the lie that you need to earn your food through exercise, and punish yourself for eating by working off the calories.
+Diet culture invented the lie that you need to earn your food through exercise.
+And punish yourself for eating by working off the calories.
 This is not what God intended for our bodies though!
 Movement should be enjoyable.
-You should engage in exercise because it feels good in your body, improves your strength/stamina/balance/flexibility, helps you sleep, etc. It should always come from a place that makes your quality of life better; not feel like a chore.
+You should engage in exercise because it feels good in your body.
+Improves your strength/stamina/balance/flexibility.
+And helps you sleep, etc. It should always come from a place that makes your quality of life better; not feel like a chore.

 6. You are loved.
 You are capable.

-You do NOT need to restrict your food, track your food, or follow anyone else’s diet/lifestyle program to be healthy.
+Restricting your food, tracking your food, or following anyone else’s diet/lifestyle program are NOT requirements to be healthy.
 In fact, good health comes by tapping into your God-given intuition, listening to your OWN body’s needs and trusting yourself.

-Put This Into Practice: Unlearning diet culture, finding joy in movement, and developing coping skills to deal with bad body image days is life-changing.
+Put This Into Practice in 2021: Unlearning diet culture, finding joy in movement, and developing coping skills to deal with bad body image days is life-changing.
 If you want support in your intuitive eating journey, set up your free 15-minute consult with me to see if we would be a good fit.
 I have 1:1 spots opening in January and I would love to help you!